zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 ![](images/split-dataset.png)

+### 3. Prepare for training with a parameters table

-- The model will contain the defintion of the relationship between the driving attributes and the target attribute (Y Box Games).
+The model will contain the defintion of the relationship between the driving attributes and the target attribute (Y Box Games).
 Creating those relationships is done during the training phase.
 Defining a model requires several parameters.
 We first store those parameters in a table.
 This table can have any name.
 In our case the only parameter is the type of algorithm, in this case a decision tree model.